A Leica II, Zorki 1 and a FED 1

 You may not see it but it is blindingly obvious to me that the lens cap with the Leica is the wrong vintage.
 Tracing a 30's or 40's picture of the camera with a lens cap cost a lot of time and money just to get a copy of an elderly magazine with a picture of the cap and the f/2 lens.
 But the one on the camera is the f/3·5 Elmar...
 Getting the lens cap was simply a question of digging deep into my pocket.
 Then I wondered if they made both styles as the FED may be a copy of the 30's one or a modern one.
 And so it goes on and on.

 There are two periods for FED's; they started in the mid 1930's but the factory was overrun by the Germans in 1941.
-The second version was made from 1946 or so in the rebuilt factory.
+The second version was made from 1949 or so in the rebuilt factory.
+But there was a very limited run of under 2000 in 1946 with a special engraving to celebrate the factor getting a special award.

 KMZ started to make their version (the Zorki 1) from 1949.